-The parts of the world that President Trump's executive order targets are the very parts of the world that need more engagement with America and American students.
+The parts of the world that President Trump's executive order target are the very parts of the world that need more engagement with America and American students.
 A recent program evaluation for a Department of State exchange program with students from Muslim-majority countries showed that 94 percent of participants had a more positive impression of the United States afterward.

-Further, the countries identified in the executive order are places where relationships between people play an outsized role in forward progress.
+Further, the six countries identified in the executive order are places where relationships between people play an outsized role in forward progress.
 For the United States to be safer, we need deeper, stronger relationships.
 Increased barriers to peaceful exchange will not fulfill the objective of greater security.

-The United World College was founded in response to the Cold War.
-Its premise is that relationships forged between young people from diverse cultures, and the bridges built between them, will make the world safer.
+The United World College was founded in response to the Cold War and on the principle that relationships forged between young people from diverse cultures will make the world safer.

 We affirm this vision for ourselves and for the world; we are compelled to speak out against policies that make it more difficult to build positive relationships among young people of different cultures and creeds.